DUI Attorney Bloomington, IL

 How To Defend Against Your DUI

 There are defenses and ways to fight DUI charges.
 If field sobriety tests or preliminary breath tests (PBT) were administered roadside, we can challenge the validity and accuracy of the Breathalyzer tests.
 We will also challenge whether the traffic stop and law enforcement behavior were legal and whether your constitutional rights were protected.
-We can protect your driving privileges by helping you avoid suspension of your driver's license.
+Our Bloomington DUI lawyers can protect your driving privileges by helping you avoid suspension of your driver's license.

 A highway patrol officer only has the legal ability to pull over a DUI suspect if the officer has reasonable suspicious they are intoxicated, or witnesses an actual violation.
 There is plenty of gray area within this legal statute.
 Prosecutors may try to use the vagueness to their advantage.